jayanthgit/Note-Taking-WebApp-using-Angular/README.md

 1. Set the mongdodb server path at app/server/todoItemRouter.js

-2. npm install - install required depedencies using
+2. npm install

-3. gulp - this will start all the server and automatically open the browser using browser-sync
+3. gulp serve-dev - this will start all the server and automatically open the browser using browser-sync

 Please note that this is a work in progress.